 This is an impossible question, but I'll try my best...
 I think I'd have to choose Hounds of Love by Kate Bush.
 It's one of my favorite albums of all time, and is so eclectic that I could listen forever and it would never grow old.

 What is the best advice you’ve been given?

-A few years ago, a fellow composer told me about the concept of 'Deep Work' and it really resonated with me.
-It's so easy to get pulled in by notifications and Instagram scrolling, so I make a very conscious effort to minimise distractions while I'm working.
-This not only allows me to engage fully in what I'm writing, but it actually gets the job done faster so I can have better quality free time afterwards.
+A few years ago, a fellow composer told me about the concept of 'deep work', which resonated with me.
+It's so easy to get pulled in by notifications and Instagram scrolling, so I make a conscious effort to minimize distractions while working.
+This not only allows me to engage fully in what I'm writing, but it actually gets the job done faster so I can have better quality free time afterward.